Categories

 Read and Study His Word

 Next, I spent time reading and studying his Word.
-Sometimes this is part of a regular reading plan.
+Sometimes this is part of a regular Bible reading plan.
 I often make notes about key insights the Holy Spirit reveals to me from that passage.

 Though most people do this in a journal, I do it on my computer, organizing my observations by book, chapter, and verse.
 This way I can merge my thoughts for the day with observations from prior readings.